Melissa Winblood

 The Advisor Who Bridges Both Worlds

-Melissa Winblood is an attorney* with 35 years of experience in criminal, civil, administrative, and appellate law — and the founder of Counsel and Code, LLC, the advisory firm she built to bridge the gap between legal practice and artificial intelligence.
+Melissa Winblood is an attorney* with 35 years of experience in criminal, civil, administrative, and appellate law.
+She is the founder of Counsel and Code, LLC, the advisory firm she built to bridge the gap between legal practice and artificial intelligence.

-Melissa also serves as a contributing editor for The AI Innovator, where she writes for an audience of practitioners and technologists on the frontier of machine intelligence and its implications for legal practice.
+Melissa has also served as a contributing editor for The AI Innovator, where she writes for an audience of practitioners and technologists on the frontier of machine intelligence and its implications for legal practice.

 *Counsel and Code, LLC provides business and strategic advisory services only and does not provide legal services, legal advice, or legal representation.